Fort Myers Drug Violations Lawyer

 - Enhanced sentences: Federal drug trafficking convictions are often subject to guidelines that result in minimum prison sentences that are significantly longer than state sentences.
 State-level charges may include the option for jail over prison and drug rehabilitation, while federal-level charges typically do not.

 - Additional charges: Federal investigations into drug trafficking typically lead to additional charges, especially conspiracy charges that can sweep up people who were not directly handling the drugs but were somehow involved in the overall operation.
-There is no leniency for these charges, as they are treated the same as direct trafficking.
+There is no leniency for these charges, as courts often prosecute these charges the same way as direct trafficking.
 Additionally, defendants may be charged under the Racketeer Influenced and Corrupt Organizations (RICO) Act, which allows for even harsher sentences.

 - Asset forfeiture: Federal law permits the government to seize any assets that are believed to be connected to drug trafficking, including bank accounts, homes, vehicles, boats, jewelry and more.